ginger51011/hue-forms/README.md

 # Installation

+___Installation is a bit tedious and currently requires user to send 1 get request to get personal key__

 Make sure `config.ini.default` is saved as `~/.config/hue-forms/config.ini` and fill it out.

 Change `options.json.default` according to how you would like it, and move to `~./config/hue-forms/options.json`.
 Add your Google API credentials as `~/.config/hue-forms/credentials.json`.